jeffjen/pushmoi/README.md

 - Raw text message
 - Message formated by template and context

-To push a raw text message, execute `pushmoi . [your text message]`.
+Execute `pushmoi . [your text message]` for raw text message.

 Note that the message itself is treated as a single argument, so quote where necessary.

-To push a templated message, execute
-`pushmoi [template file] [raw text | json encoded string]`
+Execute `pushmoi [template file] [raw text | json encoded string]` for templated message

 The syntax for our template is documented under [html/template](https://golang.org/pkg/html/template/)

-You could attach **pushmoi** to command line pipeline and have it read output for your.
+Execute `your-command-or-script | pushmoi [template file] -` to force **pushmoi** to consume stdin.

 Note that there is a limit on the size of the payload encforced by Pushbullet.

-To push through pipeline output, execute `your-command-or-script | pushmoi [template file] -` to force **pushmoi** to consume stdin.

 ## Select a target
 There are four ways to select your target: